Talkashi1111/Webserver/server/README.md

 # - Autoindex: off

 server {
-    // (Empty server block - can serve as a fallback) }
+    # Empty server block - can serve as a fallback
+}

+client_timeout 75;

 server {
     listen 80;